 The people are the rights holders.
-Developing effective inherent rights governance starts with creating their shared vision of the future: the shared dream that a nation hopes to achieve and that will guide it for generations to come.
-This vision can be used to identify priorities and strategies, and to chart the course from where citizens currently are to where they want it to be.
+Developing effective inherent rights governance starts with creating their shared vision of the future: the shared dream that a nation hopes to achieve, a dream that will guide it for generations to come.
+This vision can be used to identify priorities and strategies, and to chart the course from where citizens currently are to where they want to be.

 Participation in Decision Making

 Engage the community when making important decisions.

 It is important that a nation’s decision-making processes are legitimate, open, inclusive and appropriate for the community.
 New practices of participation need to be introduced so that everyone has the opportunity to understand, contribute and make important decisions.
 From this comes a clear mandate and strategic direction from the people.